 Alternative Dispute Resolution

 Methods like mediation can be more cost-effective than court battles.
-They aim to help parties find common ground outside of the court setting, reducing costs.
+They aim to help parties find common ground outside the court setting, reducing costs.

-You should meet with a financial planner to understand the monetary implications of divorce.
+It would help if you met with a financial planner to understand the monetary implications of divorce.
 Planning can help avoid financial pitfalls and unexpected costs.

 Legal Aid and Pro Bono Services